 The Society continues to offer and expand a vibrant program of activities and projects including:

-The Geographical Society of Australasia started at a meeting in Sydney, on 22 June 1883, as a branch of London's Royal Geographical Society, which had been founded half a century earlier.
-The Geographical Society of Australasia (Queensland Branch) was established in July 1885.
+The Geographical Society of Australasia started at a meeting in Sydney, on 22 June 1883, by a gathering of citizens who were concerned that the Geographical Section of the Royal Society of New South Wales had become defunct.
+The meeting decided to form a new federal organisation that would have branches in all the Australian colonies and New Zealand.
+The idea was then shared with prominent citizens in Brisbane who were asked to support the scheme.
+Consequently, the Geographical Society of Australasia (Queensland Branch) was established in July 1885.
 Within a year, Queen Victoria granted the Society the privilege of using the ‘Royal’ prefix.
 Since 1885 the Society has pursued its main objective of promoting an interest in and the study of Geography through publications, field-based research projects, public lectures and excursions.
 For all of its history, the Society has had a presence in Brisbane.
 During the 1920s and 1930s, the Society had fifteen provincial branches, although some were more active than others (e.g. Roma; Thursday Island).
 All of these earliest provincial branches had folded by 1940.
 A Western Branch of the Society operated at Dalby from 1955 to 1963.
 In 2017, a Sunshine Coast Branch of the Society was established.

 The Royal Geographical Society of Australasia (Queensland Branch) was supposed to be part of a federation of Australian geographical societies.
 Branches of the Royal Geographical Society of Australasia were established in New South Wales, South Australia and Victoria.
 The NSW branch ceased activities in the early 1900s and the Victorian branch amalgamated with the Victorian History Society.
 Only the Royal Geographical Society of Queensland and The Royal Geographic Society of South Australia survived and both continue their promotion and enjoyment of Geography to the present time.
 The word ‘Branch’ was dropped from the Society’s name in 1900, and this was eventually changed to The Royal Geographical Society of Queensland Inc. in 1990, after the Council decided that the society was no longer an Australasian organisation but focussed upon Queensland.
 Originally the RGSQ had 60 members, mostly from Brisbane, but it soon expanded to include many country members, several prominent women members, as well as honorary corresponding members living beyond Queensland, and other honoraries appointed for their contributions to the Society or geographical science.
 By the first decade of the 20th century the Society counted 200 or so members.

 By the early 20th century the Society had established a pattern of activities most of which would continue to this day: holding monthly lecture meetings, organising excursions and expeditions and publishing journals.
 The journals, Proceedings and Transactions of the Royal Geographical Society of Australasia (Queensland) published until 1899, and the Queensland Geographical Journal (1900 to 1993), though costly to produce and distribute, were seen as important for showcasing the work of academic geographers, maintaining contact with distant members and for exchanging with other scientific organisations.
 An initial focus in these publications was the Geography of New Guinea and Melanesia, reflecting Queensland’s territorial ambitions in the region at the time and its dependence on labourers from Melanesia to work its sugar plantations.
 Another early interest was anthropology (or ethnology, as it was then termed), particularly relating to Australian Aboriginal people.
 Geopinion, a small publication containing essays on contemporary geographical trends affecting Australia, was issued during 1996 and 1997.
-Since 1993 the journals have been replaced by monthly newsletters.
+The Society has published a monthly newsletter since 1966.

 RGSAQ (later named RGSQ) at Canarvon George 1955